Docs / Reference

 Each display can be set to Staged or Pinned.
 Pinned displays stay visible across stage switches.
 Staged displays follow the active stage.
 You can change a display by clicking it in the layout preview or by using the per-display buttons below the preview.
 See the Monitor Management page for details.

-A Reset button restores the default staged/pinned/excluded state for every display in one click.
-Bento Box and Tabbed Layout Mode now run on Pinned Displays the same way they do on regular monitors, including layout restoration after disconnect, reconnect, or wake from sleep.
+A Reset button restores the default staged/pinned state for every display in one click.
+Bento Box and Tabbed Layout Mode now run on Pinned Displays the same way they do on regular monitors.
+Workspace Continuity restores staged and pinned display layouts when monitors reconnect.

 Shortcuts

 Customize key bindings for snap zones and navigation actions.
+The redesigned Shortcuts pane has a keyboard layout preset picker (Standard / European), a compact stage-shortcut builder, a visual snap-zone map, and keycap-style shortcut lists with inline conflict warnings and search.
 Click any shortcut field and press your desired key combination to rebind it.

 The Shortcuts tab shows a list of all available actions with their current key bindings.
 Built-in shortcuts include: